Sam Hammington

 Samuel Mayer Russ Hammington (born 31 July 1977) is a New Zealand-born Australian comedian who is primarily active in South Korea.
 Hammington hosted radio show Drivetime with Annabelle Ambrose from 2008 to 2012.
 He was a cast member of popular reality-military show Real Men.
 He was also cast as a member of the popular KBS reality-variety show The Return of Superman with his two sons, William and Bentley Hammington.

 Early life

 Hammington was born on 31 July 1977 in Wellington, New Zealand, to Bruce William Hammington and casting director, Jan Russ.
-He is of English descent, tracing his ancestry back to Berkshire, England.

 While studying a business degree in university, he decided he needed to take up Asian-language courses to help build up his resume.
 Due to the popularity of Japanese- and Chinese-language courses, he decided to study Korean.
 He studied Korean for 18 months before becoming a transfer student at Korea University in 2002.